thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 The filters available are defined by each interactor, so look at the API docs for the built-in interactors or the code for your own interactors to know what is available.

-If you take a look at the [TextField API](/), you'll see that the TextField interactor provides eight different filters.
+If you take a look at the [TextField source code](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts), you'll see that the TextField interactor provides eight different filters.
 Later you will learn how to add your own filters to Interactors.

 ### Asserting with filters
 Filters can be very convenient for finding matching UI elements, but where they really shine is in making assertions about what you expect your application to be showing.

 In the [quick start](/docs/interactors/#making-test-assertions) we briefly touched on the assertion methods that are available on all interactors, `exists()` and `absent()`.
 There is also `has()` which allows you pass in a filter as its argument.

-> These assertion methods are equivalanets of `expect` and `should` of Jest and Cypress respectively.
+> These assertion methods are equivalents of Jest's `expect` and Cypress' `should`.
 When refactoring your test with Interactors, you would replace those constructs with the interactors' assertion methods.

 Continuing from the last example, this is how we would assert the placeholder against a textfield: